Ridges in the Dark Energy Survey for cosmic trough identification: Methodology and data

 \subsubsection{Applications to astronomy and thresholding}

-The first application of the SCMS algorithm in astronomy is also the one that is most closely related to our work.
-For the purpose of investigating galaxy evolution, \citet{Chen2015a} employ the algorithm to constrain matter distributions at different redshifts, introducing the concept of thresholding.
-This refers to the `cutting' of the initial grid of unconverged ridge points according to a kernel density estimate of the data, effectively deleting coordinates falling within low-density areas to avoid the identification of filaments in these areas.
+The first applications of the SCMS algorithm in astronomy are also the ones that are most closely related to our work.
+For the purpose of investigating galaxy evolution, and after initially using SDSS data as a test dataset for a methodological paper by~\citet{Chen2014}, \citet{Chen2015a} employ the algorithm to constrain matter distributions at different redshifts by applying \textit{thresholding}, the practice of discarding low-density areas of the initial grid of unconverged ridge points according to a kernel density estimate of the data, precluding their identification as filaments.
 More formally, the threshold $\tau$ is determined by computing the root mean square of the differences between the average density estimate and the grid points' density estimates,

-for an element-wise subtraction of an array of grid point density estimates $\mathbf{\phi}$ and their average $\bar{\phi}$, as well as the number of grid points $G$.
+for an element-wise subtraction of an array of grid point density estimates $\mathbf{\phi}$ with average $\bar{\phi}$ over $G$ grid points.
 In a related paper, they also explore the algorithm's suitability to show that dark matter is traced by baryonic matter across large-scale structure~\citep{Chen2015b}.
 Additionally, \citet{Chen2016} provide a filament catalogue for SDSS, and show the influence of nearest-filament distances on galaxy properties like size, colour, and stellar mass.

-Another example, this time in cosmology, is the application of the SCMS algorithm by~\citet{He2017}; they investigate non-Gaussianities of the matter density field to provide lensing effects based on filaments. \citet{Hendel2018} use the algorithm to identify morphological substructures in stellar debris, trying to classify the latter to gain a better understanding of galactic mergers through left-over collision disruptions.
+Another application, this time in cosmology, investigates non-Gaussianities of the matter density field to provide lensing effects based on filaments using the SCMS algorithm~\citep{He2017}. \citet{Hendel2018} gain a better understanding of galactic mergers through left-over collision disruptions by using the algorithm to classify stellar debris and identify morphological substructures therein.